int-brain-lab/iblrig/docs/source/hardware/bom/behavior_rig.rst

    :widths: 1 20 20 59
    :delim: ;

-..
-[1] This is a power supply for use in North America.
-If you are in a different region, choose a power supply
-       accordingly: 12V, 2A, 24W, barrel jack (2.1 mm ID, 5.5 mm OD), center positive.
+.. [#video-psu] This is a power supply for use in North America.
+If you are in a different region, choose a power supply accordingly: 12V, 2A, 24W, barrel jack (2.1 mm ID, 5.5 mm OD), center positive.
-..
-[2] The #87 Filter by Lee has been discontinued.
-Any polyester IR-pass filter (e.g. #87B, #87C) should work, as long
-       as it has a cutoff below 850 nm - the peak wavelength of the IR light source.
+.. [#video-filter] The #87 Filter by Lee has been discontinued.
+Any polyester IR-pass filter (e.g. #87B, #87C) should work, as long as it has a cutoff below 850 nm - the peak wavelength of the IR light source.

 .. csv-table:: Sound
    :name: bom_behavior_sound